Natural Autism Support Logo

 Altering Gut Microbes Can Stop Sugar Cravings.

-On the other hand, some people don't have to struggle with the same sugar cravings because they don't have an overgrowth of sugar-loving microbes in their gut.
-Their gut microbes aren't constantly urging them to eat sugar.
 As parents, it's important to provide food that promotes a diverse community of microbes in the gut.
 This means avoiding simple sugars and opting for foods that require a community of microbes to digest.
 By promoting diversity in the gut, we can support the health of our gut microbes and ultimately our own health.

-When the balance in the gut is lost, our health suffers.
+When gut balance is disrupted, our health declines.
 One of the main culprits for a poor gut environment in the Western world is sugar and other low-quality carbohydrates.
 Unwanted microbes, such as yeasts, thrive on sugar and disrupt the natural balance in the gut.
-To enhance our gut ecosystem, we must minimise our intake of poor-quality junk foods, especially those high in sugar.
-By starving these sugar-loving microbes, we can restore balance and promote diversity in the gut.

 While altering children's diets to improve their well-being, especially for those on the Autism Spectrum, may not have guaranteed results, it's definitely worth a try.
 Reducing processed foods and sugars while increasing prebiotics and fibres can not only make children feel better but also potentially reduce their sugar cravings.
 This can make it easier for them to make long-term lifestyle changes and improve their overall health.